-Hezbollah, corruption to blame for Beirut explosion, says Lebanese journalist - Breaking Israel News | Latest News.
+Hezbollah, Corruption to Blame for Beirut Explosion, Says Lebanese Journalist - Breaking Israel News | Latest News.
 Biblical Perspective.

 Maher, the CEO of Radio Sawt Beirut International, told Saudi Arabia’s Al Arabiya on Aug.
 5 that the Lebanese Shi’ite terror group uses the country’s ports “and all the other Lebanese government facilities” to acquire weaponry.

-Hezbollah had been using the Beirut-Rafic Hariri International Airport for this purpose “for years,” said Maher, as well as the Beirut port.
+Hezbollah has been using the Beirut Airport for this purpose “for years,” said Maher, as well as the Beirut Port.

-“Today, nobody but Hezbollah is responsible” for the port blast, said Maher.
-“The corrupt system that allowed [Hezbollah] to use the Lebanese ports for its own objectives is also responsible,” he added.
+“Today, nobody but Hezbollah is responsible” for the blast, said Maher.
+“The corrupt system that allowed [Hezbollah] to use the Lebanese ports for its own objectives is also responsible.”

-The Lebanese political system, said Maher, had given up on confronting Hezbollah, “in order to protect their financial, economic and political gains.”
+The Lebanese political system, said Maher, has long given up on confronting Hezbollah “in order to protect their financial, economic and political gains.”

 “Since 2014, it has been forbidden to even say one word to Hezbollah, as if Hezbollah is a religion or a sect not connected to reality or this country,” said Maher.

-Those that criticize Hezbollah’s policy are labeled “sectarians,” he added, while anyone that criticizes the group’s acts of terror are “agents,” “terrorists,” “criminals” or “murderers.”
+Those who criticize Hezbollah’s policies are labeled “sectarians,” he added, while anyone who criticizes the group’s acts of terror are “agents,” “terrorists,” “criminals” or “murderers.”

 “They banish you from the country, they accuse you of incitement and threaten to kill you,” he said.